-The Administrator oversees all aspects of Aboriginal Education, and works closely with department staff, district staff, the advisory committee, and the community, to create sustainable programming and positive quality experiences for our students and families.
+The Administrator oversees all aspects of Indigenous Education, and works closely with department staff, district staff, the advisory committee, and the community, to create sustainable programming and positive quality experiences for our students and families..

 The Youth Workers assist schools, parents, and students in their efforts to develop positive relationships and effective communication methods.
 They provide individualized support for students as needed.
 Services are generally accessed through a referral from the student's school.